Careers

 • A degree in Social Services or a related field is preferred

-• 2-4 years experience delivering mental health programs
+• 2-4 years of experience delivering mental health programs

 • Experience teaching/facilitating and working with families